Electromyogram

 We process the recordings in eight-second intervals, using the ALT position measurements to obtain the average speed of the animals in centimeters per second for each interval, and using the telemetry signals to obtain the root mean square amplitude of each signal in the band 30-120 Hz.
 We select this band after observing that the waking EMG power starts to rise at about 40 Hz and starts to roll off at 80 Hz.
 The 80-Hz roll-off is due to the 80-Hz low-pass filter in the A3048S2.
 The 40-Hz rise is a feature of the EMG in all four animals.

-No117 electrodes in left and right trapezius.
+No117 electrodes in left and right nuchal muscles.
 This signal has amplitude 6-60 μV including intermittent ECG pulses of amplitude 200 μVpp, often far larger than other variations in the signal.
 Because these pulses are intermittent, we cannot remove them to expose what we hope to be underlying EMG.
 We note, however, that the intermittent ECG seems often to vanish when the animal is stationary, allowing the signal amplitude to drop as low as 6 μV.
-No121 electrodes are implanted side by side in the left trapezius.
+No121 electrodes are implanted side by side in the left nuchal muscle.
 This signal sometimes contains traces of ECG, but the pulses are never more than 20 μVpp and never contribute significantly to the rms amplitude, which varies from 4-40 μV rms.
 The amplitude is almost always above 10 μV rms when the animal moves more than 10 cm/s.
 When the animal activity is 0-2 cm/s the signal amplitude is either 12 μV or 5 μV.
 We believe this is EMG, showing activity, waking, and sleeping.

 Figure: Amplitude and Activity, No121.
 Typical snapshot from one hundred hours recorded, eight-Second intervals.
 Orange: Amplitude 40-100 Hz in μV rms.
 Blue: Activity in cm/s.

-Of the No11 and No12 transmitters, one has both leads implanted in the left trapezius, the other has one in the left and one in the right, but we don't yet know which.
+Of the No11 and No12 transmitters, one has both leads implanted in the left nuchal muscle, the other has one in the left and one in the right, but we don't yet know which.
 Neither signal contains significant ECG in the beginning, but as the recording progresses, we see more and more large spikes on the No11 recording.
 Signal amplitude varies 4-40 μV, with No12 showing some peaks of 60 μVpp.
 As with No121, amplitude is greater than 10 μV when the animal is moving around, and is 4-12 μV when it is stationary.
 We have strong, intermittent ECG is to our EMG recording from SCT No117.
 In the figure below we show an example of No117 with ECG compared to No121 without ECG when both animals are active at 4 cm/s in a one-second interval.

 Figure: ECG in EMG Recording.
 Gray: No117 is EMG with ECG contamination, 30 μV rms.
 Pink: No121 is EMG without contamination, 14 μV rms.
 Both animals activity is 4 cm/s.
 Scale 30 μV/div vertical, 100 ms/div horizontal.